dskotniczny99/task-flux/README.md

 ## Description

 This API application allows users to retrieve a list of GitHub repositories for a specified user.
 Only repositories that are not forks are returned, along with the required information:
+- Repository Name
+- Owner Login
-Repository Name, Owner Login, For each branch it’s name and last commit sha
+- For each branch it’s name and last commit sha

 ## Table of Contents